ivogeorg/msl-clang-002/README.md

 Free Github repositories are public so you can look at each other's code.
 Please, don't do that.
 You can discuss any programming topics and the assignments in general but sharing of solutions diminishes the individual learning experience of many people.
 Assignments might be randomly checked for plagiarism and a plagiarism claim may be raised against you.
 You definitely don't want that.

 **Note:** There are many implementations of red-black trees _online_.
-(See [Resources](#resources)) Do not copy-paste.
+(See [Resources](#resources).)
+Do not copy-paste.
 You can look at other implementations, but you have to _type your own code_.
 The first quiz _after_ the assignment will contain questions on red-black trees, so you need to understand them.

 ## Resources